atelierbram/blog/content/colorscheming/index.md

 #### Notes
 1. [elements-of-music.com](http://elements-of-music.com/tonality.html#theelement)
 1. Like in music where there can be a “tonal centre” which also can determine a key in a piece of music, likewise one can translate this to the visual medium and color.
-So for each colorscheme, a different color from the colorwheel represented this “tonal centre”, or base color which is to be thought of as being right in the middle of the color-gamma that is being used in the colorscheme.
+So for each colorscheme, a different color from the colorwheel represented this “tonal centre”, or base color which is to be thought of as being right in the middle of the color-gamut that is being used in the colorscheme.
 1. These “characteristics” don’t have to be obvious; art can have “secrets”
 1. In Chrome DevTools you can, with Shift-Click on a selected color, move from HEX to RGB to HSL.
 Using HSL, you can conveniently use the arrow keys on your keyboard to see the effect of hue, saturation, and lightness change.
 1. The colorwheel, and the color-theory of someone like [Johannes Itten](http://www.worqx.com/color/itten.htm) is, (_if very useable in education; even today,_) superseded by updated (scientifical) theories that bring in [physics](http://physics.info/color/), stating that color is in fact [frequency](http://www.marktaw.com/design/ColorTheorya.html).
 Although fascinating material, the more recent scientific discoveries are a lot harder to teach in educating art-students I find, but please someone prove me wrong.